reproducible-reporting/stepup-core/docs/advanced_topics/introduction.md

 # Introduction

-The advanced topic tutorials are recommended after having gone through the "Getting Started" tutorials, and after having gained some hands-on experience by using StepUp.
+The advanced topic tutorials are recommended after completing the "Getting Started" tutorials and gaining some hands-on experience with StepUp.

-The following tutorials are useful for bigger build workflows with more specialized needs and for developing domain-specific StepUp extension.
+The following tutorials are useful for larger build workflows with more specialized needs, as well as for developing domain-specific StepUp extensions.